rubocop/rubocop/manual/cops_rails.md

 --- | --- | --- | --- | ---
 Enabled | Yes | No | 0.41 |

-This cop checks for the use of output safety calls like html_safe, raw, and safe_concat.
+This cop checks for the use of output safety calls like `html_safe`, `raw`, and `safe_concat`.
 These methods do not escape content.
 They simply return a SafeBuffer containing the content as is.
-Instead, use safe_join to join content and escape it and concat to concatenate content and escape it, ensuring its safety.
+Instead, use `safe_join` to join content and escape it and concat to concatenate content and escape it, ensuring its safety.

 ### Examples